astrapninja/moodlogger/README.md

 - React + Vite
 - LocalStorage for persistence

+## TODO

+- Make a menu popout from left by clicking/tapping hamburer icon
-TODO: Switch options from header to a menu popout from the left by tapping/clicking the burger icon on top left
+- Switch options from header to a menu popout from

+## Maybe

-Maybe: Populate top right of header so it's not so empty after the options are gone.
+- Populate top right of header so it's not so empty after the options are gone.